 - You need to update or remove tags or descriptions in bulk

 One way to make bulk edits in Shopify is by performing the “bulk action” function through the platform.
 The bulk action function is limited to 100 products.
-If you’re changing a larger number of products or would like advanced features with user support, try a Shopify app like Ablestar Bulk Product Editor.
+If you’re changing a larger number of products or would like advanced features with user support, try an app like our Shopify bulk editor for products.

 Making bulk product edits in Shopify has its limitations—for example, you can’t preview the changes, schedule edits, or revert to the original if you make a mistake.
 With the right Shopify app, you can save time with advanced features like scheduling edits, variant sorting, and setting automatic product rules.